chetansastry/idiomatic.js/readme.md

     #### Single line above the code that is subject
     #### Multiline is good
-    #### End of line comments are prohibited!
     #### JSDoc style is good, but requires a significant time investment

 10. <a name="language">One Language Code</a>

     Programs should be written in one language, whatever that language may be, as dictated by the maintainer or maintainers.

-## Appendix

-### Comma First.

-Any project that cites this document as its base style guide will not accept comma first code formatting, unless explicitly specified otherwise by that project's author.

 ----------